 Bobby got another chance to wear Pinstripes when Joe Girardi made him his third base and infield coach for the 2008 season.
 Unfortunately, Meacham was replacing the popular Larry Bowa and rumors were that the Yankee front office blamed Bobby for Robinson Cano’s uninspired infield play that season and replaced him with Robby Thomson.

 On April 10, 1963, Stafford made his first start of the season against the A’s in Kansas City.
 There were fewer than 4,000 people in the stands and the temperature at game time was way below normal for that time of year in KC.
 Stafford grinded his way through six plus innings and got the win but he also hurt his arm.
 Instead of resting, he tried to pitch through the injury but finished the ’63 season with a 4-8 record and was demoted to the bullpen.
 His right arm was never the same after that season.
 New York put him in the bullpen in 1964 and he went 5-0 in 31 games as a reliever.
 He was then returned to the rotation in ’65 and finished that season 3-8, as the Yankee dynasty began to crumble away.
 Stafford was traded to the A’s in June of 1966.
 He was out of baseball by 1968.
 He died of a heart attack in 2001 at the age of 62.
-He shares his birthday with this former Yankee shortstop and this current Yankee reliever.
+He shares his birthday with this this former Yankee shortstop, this current Yankee reliever and this former Yankee outfield prospect.